lunaprise/Lunaprise/README.md

 Visit the only authorized source for certification and authentication including blockchain inscriptions of artists and artifacts and art purces sent to the moon at: https://verify.spaceblue.club

+Note: Metadata, and blockchain authentication will commence being added to the above verification site during Fall,2024.